Crappy presentations logo

 • Black & White: Premium & sophisticated (ideal for high-end brands)

 If you’re pitching a fintech startup in an investor pitch deck, stick to blues and neutrals as it signals stability and trust.
+Check out our work for a fintech startup- hisab kitab, to get a better reference on colours and visuals.

 A list of bullet points?
 Predictable and boring.
 Instead, present your key ideas through Icons (to make concepts intuitive), Diagrams (to simplify complex ideas), Infographics (to make numbers digestible), and Before/After visuals (to show transformation).

-How to Use Language to Persuade
+How to use language to persuade

-Even the most visually stunning slides won’t work if your words don’t convince people into taking the required action .
+Even the most visually stunning slides won’t work if your words don’t convince people into taking the required action.
 Here’s how to make every sentence count.

-Use the Rule of Three
+1. Use the rule of three

 People process information in patterns.
 Three is the magic number.